ajukraine/NugetServer.AppHarbor/ReadMe.md

 You may choose one of the following ways to install NuGet server.
 They lead you to the same final result.

-#### Quick
+### Quick

-If you want to setup NuGet server right away, please be free to fork (or clone) the repository and link it with you AppHarbor application.
+If you want to setup NuGet server right away, please feel free to fork (or clone) the repository and link it with you AppHarbor application.

-#### Explained
+### Explained

 The solution was reached by following these steps:

 1. Create blank Visual Studio solution (I'm using VS 2010)
 2. Create "ASP.NET Empty Web Application" project under the solution
 3. Install "Nuget.Server" package, using Nuget command line or package manager
-4. Enable "NuGet package restore" through solution's context menu under
+4. Enable "NuGet package restore" through solution's context menu
-5. Now we need to fix first problem.
+5. Now we need to **fix first problem**.
 NuGet server's WCF service is not working without following modifications to Web.config.
-Please be sure to add them:
+Please make sure to add them:
 	```xml
 	<system.serviceModel>
 			<serviceHostingEnvironment multipleSiteBindingsEnabled="true" />